raspberrypilearning/my_board/en/step_3.md

 title: Styling text with CSS
 ---

-You can use the `font-family` properity to make your text look different.
+You can use the `font-family` property to make your text look different.
 The font families are:

   + <span style="font-family: cursive">cursive</span>
   + <span style="font-family: fantasy">fantasy</span>